RosettaCommons/documentation/development_documentation/test/Scientific-Benchmarks.md

         * the runtime depends on the number of structures you run the benchmark on, the number of output models, and the protocol runtime per output model
 2.	`cd Rosetta/main/tests/scientific`
 3.	run `git submodule update --init —recursive` to get the submodule containing the input data.
 You will now see a ` Rosetta/main/tests/scientific/data` directory
-4.	if your input data is larger than 5 MB, create a directory in the data submodule directory where you drop your input files, otherwise you can keep them in the tests directory (see below)
+4.	if your input data are larger than 5 MB, create a directory in the data submodule directory where you drop your input files, otherwise you can keep them in the tests directory (see below)
     * commit your changes in that submodule
     * move out of the data directory (`cd ..`) and commit your changes again
     * [during that process: if you use zsh or check for `git status` you will notice when git complains about uncommitted files]